Last Updated on March 6, 2021 by Obaro Alidou K.

-Building an eCommerce is one of the most profitable online businesses out there.
-If you are looking to start an online store and don’t know how, you are at the right place.
+Building eCommerce is one of the most profitable online businesses out there.
+If you are looking to start an online store and don’t know how, you are in the right place.
 In this in-depth tutorial I will show you how to create your own online store fast–step by step with zero technical knowledge.

 What is an Online store?

 I could spend hours trying to use technical terms to define what an eCommerce is.
 But let’s take it simple in plain English…